aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-checkboxes-html-or-images-during-mail-merge/_index.md

 - Insert images from any custom storage (files, BLOB fields, etc).
 - Insert text with formatting (font, size, style, etc).

-This screenshot of Microsoft Word shows a template document with the merge fields:
+This screenshot of Microsoft Word demonstrates a template document with the merge fields:

 ![insert-checkboxes-html-or-images-during-mail-merge-aspose-words-java-1](insert-checkboxes-html-or-images-during-mail-merge_1.png)